suryarajan-2394/myAutomationFramework-explainable-ai/README.md

 The suite collector is safe for parallel TestNG runs: each test has an isolated thread-local collection; completed test summaries enter a concurrent suite queue.
 The executive page gives portfolio-level pass/recovered/blocked metrics and every test can be expanded to show its action timeline, explanation, failed/replaced locator, reliability percentage, and business update.

 The working four-test example is demo-output/regression-suite-executive-report.html.
-The same layout scales to 50-100 tests; for very large suites, leaders read the KPI and portfolio sections first while engineering expands only the relevant test evidence.
+It now includes an executive visual summary: an outcome donut chart, Extent-style step-quality bars, and a self-healing effectiveness bar.
+The same layout scales to 50-100 tests; for very large suites, leaders read the KPI and visual summary first while engineering expands only the relevant test evidence.